rindhane/DataMusings/Readme.md

 #### Prerequisites

 Following softwares are required to be installed in order to build and run this application/files:
-1. `Python 3` : Follow the guidelines from this [link](https://realpython.com/installing-python/) to install python).
+1. `Python 3` : Follow the guidelines from this [link](https://realpython.com/installing-python/) to install python.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Optional : Install virtual environment for clean setup.
 Use the [link](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for installation guidelines.

 2. `Git` : Follow this [guidelines](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html) to install & get started with git command line.